rh-mobb/aro-workshop-content/aro-content/app/2-deploy-app.md

 ```
 You can read more about BuildConfigs [here](https://docs.openshift.com/container-platform/4.11/cicd/builds/understanding-buildconfigs.html)

 Once the BuildConfig was created, the source to image process kicked off a Build of that build config.
 The build is what actually does the work in building and deploying the image.
-So we started with defining what to be built with the BuildConfig and then actuall did the work with the Build.
+We started with defining what to be built with the BuildConfig and then actually did the work with the Build.
 You can read more about Builds [here](https://docs.openshift.com/container-platform/4.11/cicd/builds/understanding-image-builds.html)

 To look at what the build actually did, click on Builds tab and then into the first Build in the list.